I grew up at during the takeover of social media.

 “At the elite level, athletes differentiate themselves by maximizing every physical and cognitive advantage”

 If ‘elite athlete’ was a label I hoped to categorize myself under, then why the hell was I letting social media hold me back?
 Was I not willing to do everything it took to achieve my highest potential in this sport?
 That thought didn’t sit right with me.
 With that reading, I realized I was ready to differentiate myself.
 Social media is a hindrance, and doing something in this sport requires pulling out all the stops and implementing everything in my power to achieve my goals.
 In Ben Bergeron’s Chasing Excellence, this idea is highlighted.
 Bergeron asks any athletes looking to achieve such a status to pose this question to themselves:

 “Am I committing everything to make myself the tiniest percentage better than I am right now?”

 If not, then you must be content with mediocrity, and I just couldn’t be.

 I saw myself slowly embodying exactly what Ryan Holiday preaches – successful people deliberately keep themselves out of the spotlight and subside without its validation.
-It keeps them sober, doing their jobs.
+It keeps them sober and doing their jobs.
 So in deleting social media, I asked everyone to forget about me.
 Recognition isn’t what keeps me going these days.
-There’s nobody I’m here to perform for, I just train and silently work on achieving my own definition of success.
+There’s nobody I’m here to perform for; I just train and silently work on achieving my own definition of success.